Share Your Story.

 Is there a way to participate as a Slow Food Chapter?
 Yes, of course.
 Please contact us for more details.

 What are the licensing and taxation requirements for selling food onsite?
-A vendor coordinator will be following up with merchants after being accepted into Slow Food Nations to help coordinate these details.
+A merchant coordinator will be following up with merchants after being accepted into Slow Food Nations to help coordinate these details.

-Will all vendors have access to electricity and refrigeration?
+Will all merchants have access to electricity and refrigeration?

 Electricity is included in the merchant fee.
 Electricity will be available directly at booths.
 Refrigeration and storage will be available on-site for an additional cost.
 After signing up to attend as a merchant, a coordinator will follow up within a few weeks to assist merchants in securing any amenities needed.